CodingLawyerX/weobject/README.md

 ### Take Immediate Action
 1. Use our ready-made GDPR objection template
 2. Send it directly to every platform where you have accounts
-3. Most platform email addresses are provided in the attached .csv file
+3. Most platform email addresses are provided in the attached file
 4. For multiple accounts: send one email with all platforms in BCC to simplify the process

 ### Your Data, Your Choice